A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, we imagine a Portugese Raj in this alternative history.
 Please note that the opinions expressed in this post do not reflect those of the author.
 This article is part of the Alternate Nations thread.
+Alternate Historian and 1 other(s) like this article.

 In 1498,on this day the Portuguese explorer Vasco de Gama (pictured) became the first European to reach India via the Atlantic Ocean when he arrived at Calicut on the Malabar Coast.